Cameron Whitcomb

-Cameron Whitcomb is a Canadian singer and songwriter from Nanaimo, British Columbia.
+Cameron Donald Whitcomb is a Canadian singer and songwriter from Nanaimo, British Columbia.
 He competed on season 20 of reality television show American Idol.
 He is currently signed to Atlantic Records.
-Whitcomb has charted internationally with the singles "Quitter", "Medusa", "Hundred Mile High", and "Options".
+Whitcomb has charted multiple songs internationally, including "Quitter", "Medusa", "Options", and "Kingdom of Fear".
 His debut album The Hard Way was released on September 26, 2025.

+Whitcomb is known for his frenetic live performances, sound that fuses country and folk pop music, and songwriting that encompasses themes that include addiction, mental health, failed relationships and other personal struggles.

 Early life

 Whitcomb was born in Peace River, Alberta, but raised in Nanaimo, British Columbia.
 Growing up, he primarily listened to rap music, including Eminem, Swollen Members, and Madchild.
 Around the age of seventeen, Whitcomb left home and moved to Kamloops, where he began working on the Trans Mountain Pipeline.
 Around the same time, his brother introduced him to Johnny Cash, and Whitcomb subsequently began singing after becoming a fan of Tyler Childers.
 At nineteen, while continuing to work on the pipeline, Whitcomb began to post karaoke videos of himself singing on Reddit.